-The combination of the aquatic laboratory facilities, offered by Fera Science Ltd, for lower tier studies and the E-Flows mesocosm, provided by CHAP, creates a complete platform for generating all the high quality data required for regulatory submission.
+The Edge of Field Waterbody Safety Assessment Facility (E-Flows) is the first facility of this nature to provide fully flow through streams that can receive chemicals at the treatment rates predicted to occur in the environment by accurately reproducing a real environment to test new products.
+Based at Sand Hutton near York in North Yorkshire, the combination of the aquatic laboratory facilities, offered by Fera Science Ltd, for lower tier studies and the E-Flows mesocosm, provided by CHAP, creates a complete platform for generating all the high quality data required for regulatory submission.

 Semi-field regulatory risk assessments using a mesocosm approach have often been considered unsatisfactory as there is a tendency for results to be too variable to constitute scientific robustness.
 The source of this problem is that the mesocosm units used are small volume static or recirculating chambers which tend to provide insufficient habitat for organisms and have limited capacity to buffer physico-chemical change.Even with regular bailing, these mesocosms have a within-experiment effective volume of <5000 litres per experimental unit, and manual water changes can increase the stress to the organisms.

 In contrast, the E-Flows mesocosm with flow-through capacity can provide a mean within-experiment effective volume of 75,000 litres per experimental unit, which brings a huge increase in buffering capacity against diurnal and weather-driven change, stabilising the habitat and reducing variation of results.

 E-flows comprises of 60 experimental units (all flow-through streams), with the dimensions of each stream (or ditch) being 10 metres long, up 0.4 m deep and up to 2 metres wide at the surface, with a v-shaped cross-section, and with each unit ending in a capture pond approximately 1 metre deep and 1 metre in diameter.
 Where the average experiment requires access to 20-30 units (according to EFSA Guidance) the E-flows facility has the capacity to support 2-3 independent concurrent experiments, reducing the waiting time for users.

-The flow though and experimental unit size of E-flows can be varied to a great extent; the length of unit can be shortened and flow increased (giving a retention time of <0.1 days and an effective volume of 750,000 litres per unit) or otherwise independent units can be combined to increase the habitat area, and flow can be reduced to simulate slow ditches or static ponds.
+The flow though and experimental unit size of E-Flows can be varied to a great extent; the length of unit can be shortened and flow increased (giving a retention time of <0.1 days and an effective volume of 750,000 litres per unit) or otherwise independent units can be combined to increase the habitat area, and flow can be reduced to simulate slow ditches or static ponds.